NicoJanE/WSL-Development-Stack-Native-Win32-CPP/Howtos/howto_create_a_dev_container.md

 ### ⚡ Download the Ubuntu WSL version (preparation)

-Finding this version can be a bit challenging, especially because we need the manual installation files (with the .Appx or .AppxBundle extensions).
+Finding this version can be challenging, especially since we need manual installation files (with .Appx or .AppxBundle extensions).
 The Windows Store provides a direct installer, but we cannot use it because we need to control the installation name and location.
 Follow the steps in the background Notes below to obtain the required file: ***'install.tar.gz'***.
 (Note also that it is not allowed for this site to redistribute this file direct)

 <details class="nje-back-box">
   <a name="manual-wsl"></a>